NVIDIA-Omniverse/kit-extension-sample-gestures/exts/docs/tutorial.md

 2. **Add** the following import at the top of the `window.py`:
 - `from functools import partial`
+- Partial functions allow for a more limited function with fewer parameters and fixed values.

 3. **Update** DragGesture's `on_changed_fn` to look like the following: